If you’re a landlord thinking about selling a rental property,

 When It’s Better to Sell As-Is

-Now, on the flip side, there are plenty of situations where fixing up the place just doesn’t make sense:
+Now, on the flip side, there are plenty of situations where fixing up the place just doesn’t make sense.
+In situations like these, many landlords decide to sell their rental property fast without making repairs to avoid additional expenses, delays, and tenant-related complications.

 - The home needs major repairs – We’re talking foundation issues, plumbing or electrical problems, roof damage—the expensive stuff.